betoluco/quietavenue/README.md

+# quietavenue.com

+quietavenue.com is a serverless side rendering react web app with hydration.
+The web app is a catalogue of properties for sale and details of it like video of the street in front and interactive graphs of the audio recorded in the property

+The web app has the following features
+-	Search bar were you can find a property by number or street name or get all the properties in a city

+Quietvenue.com is deployed in aws lambda and uses the following services

 # quietavenueSSR

 This project contains source code and supporting files for quietavenue.com serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.